hmrc/common-transit-convention-traders-service-guide/source/documentation/index.md

 - seamless handling of changes to the NCTS core
 - removing the EDIFACT wrapper
 - improving security
-- being ready for  the expected increase in CTC movements.
+- being ready for  the expected increase in CTC movements
 - making it easier to test and maintain with an updated coding language
 - allowing  cloud hosting of our systems
 - monitoring demand 24 hours and responding any performance issues 24 hours a day